CiscoTestAutomation/genie/docs/blitz/design/actions/actions_list.rst

         # To Change the result status
         result_status: passx

-In the below example when either include or exclude keyword is passed its result will be changed to ``aborted``.
+In the example below, if include or exclude conditions are met, their results will be changed to ``aborted``.

 Example with include and exclude: